 Plumbing for consumers

-The plumbing industry in Victoria is regulated by the Victorian Building Authority (VBA).
-The VBA's purpose is to promote plumbing practices that protect the safety and health of you, the consumer.
+The plumbing industry in Victoria is regulated by the Victorian Building Authority.
+The VBA’s purpose is to promote plumbing practices that protect the safety and health of you, the consumer.

-On this page you'll find important information about plumbing practitioners and the categories of work they are permitted carry out in Victoria.
+On this page you will find important information about plumbing practitioners and the categories of work they are permitted carry out in Victoria.
 You can also find out if your plumber is licensed or registered with the VBA.